rolkra/rolkra.github.io/_posts/2020-12-25-R-Console-Gaming.md

 cat(col_blue("text"))
 cat(bg_blue("text"))
 ```

-So I was able to write a function, that displays a very basic "sprites" by using a space (" ") and setting a background color.
+So I was able to write a function, that displays a very basic "sprite" by using a space (" ") and setting a background color.
+The sprite is defined as text
+letters representing the color (e.g. R = red)

 ```R
 library(cli);